 Empirical Pricing Kernels

-This paper investigates the empirical characteristics of investor risk aversion over equity return states by estimating a time-varying pricing kernel, which we call the empirical pricing kernel (EPK).
-We estimate the EPK on a monthly basis from 1991 to 1995, using S&P 500 index option data and a stochastic volatility model for the S&P 500 return process.
-We find that the EPK exhibits counter cyclical risk aversion over S&P 500 return states.
-We also find that hedging performance is significantly improved when we use hedge ratios based the EPK rather than a time-invariant pricing kernel.
+This paper investigates the empirical characteristics of investor risk aversion over equity return states by estimating a time-varying pricing kernel, which is referred to as the empirical pricing kernel (EPK).
+The empirical pricing kernel is the preference function that rationalizes a contemporaneous cross-section of assetprices, given a forecast payoff probability density.
+We estimate the EPK on a monthly basis from 1991 to 1995 using S&P500 index option data and a stochastic volatility model for the S&P500 return process.
+We find substantial evidence of time-varying riskaversion over S&P500 return states.
+In addition, we find that empirical risk aversion over S&P500 return states is linked to business conditions; the level of risk aversion is positively correlated with indicators of recession and negatively correlated with indicators of expansion.An option hedging methodology is developed to test the predictive information in the empirical pricing kernel and its associated state probability model.
+Hedging performance is significantly improved using hedgeratios based on a time-varying pricing kernel rather than a time-invariant pricing kernel.

 Suggested Citation: Suggested Citation